 - The proposal would result in the inappropriate development in the countryside.
-The site 1 is not allocated for development within the Local Plan and there is no material planning justification for a departure from the Local Plan.
+The site is not allocated for development within the Local Plan and there is no material planning justification for a departure from the Local Plan.
 As no exceptional circumstances apply, the proposal is contrary to the aims of the Local Plan.
 Insufficient information has been provided to establish that the proposal would not result in the loss of productive arable agricultural land within the definition of Best and Most Versatile Land.
-The proposal would conflict with Policies SS1, NBE1, ED3 and INF3 of the Hart Local Plan (Strategy and Sites) 2032 and Policy HK1 of the Hook Neighbourhood Plan 2018-2032 and the aims of the NPPF 2021. - 2 In the absence of supporting information, the proposal provides insufficient information to clarify whether the proposed use would have detrimental noise impacts on the amenity and enjoyment of the countryside by its users and residential amenity of nearby occupiers.
-Without a suitable noise assessment, the proposal fails to demonstrate whether the proposal accords with Policy NBE11 of the Hart Local Plan (Strategy and Sites) 2032 and Policy GEN1 of the Hart District Local Plan (Replacement) 1996-2006 'saved' policies or the aims of the NPPF 2021 in respect of noise and amenity impacts. - In the absence of supporting information, the proposal provides insufficient information 3 to clarify the maximum number of people who will be using the site during the stated activities and uses.
-Without suitable information it cannot be concluded that the proposal would not conflict with Policies NBE9 and INF3 of the Hart Local Plan (Strategy and Sites) 2032 or the aims of the NPPF 2021. - 4 In the absence of supporting information, the proposal fails to demonstrate the impact of the proposal on habitats or protected species.
-Without suitable information it cannot be concluded that the proposal accords with the requirements of Policies NBE3 and NBE4 of the Hart Local Plan (Strategy and Sites) 2032 or the aims of the NPPF 2021.
+The proposal would conflict with Policies SS1, NBE1, ED3 and INF3 of the Hart Local Plan (Strategy and Sites) 2032 and Policy HK1 of the Hook Neighbourhood Plan 2018-2032 and the aims of the NPPF 2021. - In the absence of supporting information, the proposal provides insufficient information to clarify whether the proposed use would have detrimental noise impacts on the amenity and enjoyment of the countryside by its users and residential amenity of nearby occupiers.
+Without a suitable noise assessment, the proposal fails to demonstrate whether the proposal accords with Policy NBE11 of the Hart Local Plan (Strategy and Sites) 2032 and Policy GEN1 of the Hart District Local Plan (Replacement) 1996-2006 'saved' policies or the aims of the NPPF 2021 in respect of noise and amenity impacts. - In the absence of supporting information, the proposal fails to demonstrate the impact of the proposals on habitats or protected species.
+Without suitable information it cannot be concluded that the proposal accords with the requirements of Policies NB£3 and NBE4 of the Hart Local Plan (Strategy and Sites) 2032 or the aims of the NPPF 2021.